 The Joseph A.'66 & Melanie Cherry Memorial Fund

-As a teenager in Pawtucket, Joseph Cherry '66 worked two jobs to put himself through Saint Raphael Academy.
+As a teenager in Pawtucket, the late Joseph Cherry '66 worked two jobs to put himself through Saint Raphael Academy.
 He would leave school in the afternoon and work a 6-11:30 pm shift at a greeting card factory.
 He also delivered newspapers for extra income.
 Despite that heavy workload, Joe participated in several extra-curricular activities.
 In June 1966, Joe graduated Saint Raphael Academy and entered military service as a Marine, seeing active duty during the height of the Vietnam War.
 Once out of the military, Joe embarked on an impressive academic and business career, earning a BS in industrial engineering from Roger Williams University and a Master's degree in international business from Lesley College.
 He also completed an AMP at Harvard Business School.
 His 40-year career in Global Operations with Brown and Sharpe, Johnson & Johnson and C.R.
 Bard has given him a unique appreciation for the importance of education and discipline as the foundation of a successful life.
 Joe has also been active in community affairs.

 Joe's wife, Melanie, earned both a BS and Master's degree in education from Rhode Island College and has dedicated her life to education, both in and out of the classroom.